Cpplo/ICT105-TechRats-MVP/docs/idea-log.md

 - Encryption and Digital Signatures

 ### Why This is Suitable

 The project demonstrates cybersecurity, authentication, digital identity management, and web development concepts.
 A functional prototype can be built with credential issuance, storage, verification, and QR-code-based validation features.

 ---

-## Idea 3: Student Freelancer Marketplace Platform
+## Idea 3: Student Internship & Entry-Level Job Platform

 ### Problem Area

-Students often struggle to gain work experience and find freelance opportunities, while clients have difficulty finding affordable and skilled entry-level talent.
+University students and fresh graduates often struggle to find internships and entry-level job opportunities because most recruitment platforms primarily target experienced professionals.
+As a result, students spend significant time searching across multiple websites and have difficulty identifying beginner-friendly positions that match their skills and qualifications.

 ### Target Users

-University students, freelancers, startups, small businesses, individual clients, and university career centers.
+- University students seeking internships
+- Fresh graduates looking for entry-level jobs
+- Small and medium-sized enterprises (SMEs)
+- Startups
+- Companies recruiting interns and graduate talent
+- University career centers

 ### Current Alternative

-Students use general freelance platforms such as Fiverr, Upwork, social media groups, or personal networks to find opportunities.
+Students currently rely on general job platforms such as LinkedIn Jobs, Indeed, Glassdoor, JobThai, and company career pages.
+They also use university career centers, social media groups, and personal networks to search for opportunities.
+However, these platforms often contain limited internship listings or require prior work experience.

 ### Proposed IT Solution

-A dedicated online marketplace where students can create professional profiles, showcase portfolios, apply for projects, communicate with clients, and receive ratings.
-The platform can also include AI-based project matching and career recommendations.
+A dedicated online career platform that connects university students and fresh graduates with internship and entry-level job opportunities.
+Students can create career profiles, upload resumes and portfolios, browse jobs, apply directly through the platform, communicate with employers, track application status, and receive company feedback.
+Employers can create verified company profiles, post job openings, review applicants, and recruit suitable early-career talent.

 ### Possible Technology

 - React or Next.js (Frontend)
-- Spring Boot (Backend)
+- Spring Boot or Node.js (Backend)
 - PostgreSQL (Database)
-- AI Recommendation Engine
+- JWT Authentication
+- Cloud Storage for Resume and Portfolio Uploads
 - WebSocket Chat System
-- JWT Authentication
-- Cloud Storage for Portfolios
+- AI-Based Job Recommendation Engine (Future Enhancement)

 ### Why This is Suitable

-This project combines platform development, AI recommendation systems, database management, and user experience design.
-A semester prototype can include user registration, project posting, application management, messaging, and AI-powered project recommendations.
+This project combines modern web application development, database management, authentication, and user experience design while addressing a real problem faced by university students and fresh graduates.
+A semester prototype can realistically demonstrate user registration, company verification, resume management, job posting, application tracking, messaging, and review features, making it both feasible and valuable as an MVP.